Rent Arrears and Commercial Property

 Initially a law was passed meaning a landlord could not repossess a rented property because the tenant has not been able to pay rent between 25th March 2020 and 30th June 2020.
-This has been extended until 30 September 2020.
+This was extended until 30 September 2020 and has been extended again to 31 December 2020.
 These are temporary measures and do not mean the tenant is being let off paying that rent altogether.

 The Government and various major organisations working in commercial property have agreed a code of practice for working through the Covid -19 emergency.
 Although the code does not have legal force it sets out recommended principles and suggests new arrangements landlords and tenants might adopt.